jumbledFox/jumbledfox.github.io/index.md

 <foxhr>
 ## Other

+[Music](/other/music) - A collection of "songs" I've made, they're not the best, but I love 'em!

 [jumbledFont](/other/jumbledFont) - A neat pixely font I made a while ago

 [Paint.net palette layouts](/other/pdn-palettes) - Better layouts for some of my favourite Paint.net palettes